Head-To-Head Survey: Lightning eMotors (ZEV) & Its Peers

 Analyst Recommendations

-This is a breakdown of recent ratings for Lightning eMotors and its peers, as reported by MarketBeat.com.
+This is a summary of current ratings and recommmendations for Lightning eMotors and its rivals, as reported by MarketBeat.

 |Sell Ratings